ssundar80/ssundar80/README.md

 I am a Product and Technology professional with 12 plus years experience in Business Analytics, Project Management and Product Marketing Management.

 ### EDUCATION
-..*M.S. in Business Information Technology: DePaul University, ..*B.S. in Political Science: The University of Illinois Urbana-Champaign
+  *M.S. in Business Information Technology: DePaul University, *B.S. in Political Science: The University of Illinois Urbana-Champaign

 ### CERTIFICATIONS
 *Data Analytics and Visualization Certificate: The University of Southern California (Trilogy)